 - 1. Maintain an overall grade point average of 2.0 or higher. - 2.
 Achieve a grade of "C" or higher in the theory component of each required nursing course.
-The following grading scale is used by the Department of Nursing: - 100 93 A 92 - 85 B 84 - 77 C 76 - 65 D 64 - 00 F - 4.
-Achieve a "P" (Pass) grade in the practicum component.
+The following grading scale is used by the Department of Nursing: - 100 93 (A) 92 - 85 (B) 84 - 77 (C) 76 - 65 (D) 64 - 0 (F) - 3.
+Course Failures: RN-BSN students must maintain a 2.0 GPA at the conclusion of every semester.
+The first semester the RN-BSN student falls below a 2.0 GPA, the student must sit out a seven-week session.
+During the seven weeks, the student will meet with their advisor or the RN-BSN Program Coordinator to develop a curriculum plan; ensuring student needs are met for successful completion of the program.
+The second semester the

-- 5. Failures: If an RN-BSN student fails two courses, they will be dismissed from the program.
-The student can re-apply for the program after three years.
-Once the student has been reenrolled, the student must repeat all core nursing courses. - 6.
-Withdrawals: Students withdrawing from two courses in one session, will be allowed to continue in the program.
+RN-BSN student falls below a 2.0 GPA, they will be dismissed from the program.
+The student can re-apply for the program 12 months after dismissal.

+- 4. Withdrawals: Students withdrawing from two courses in one session, will be allowed to continue in the program.
 If said student, withdraws from courses in two consecutive sessions, they will be required to withdraw from the program for one academic year.
-At the conclusion of that year, students will continue to resume coursework in the RN-BSN program with an updated curriculum plan. - 7.
+At the conclusion of that year, students will continue to resume coursework in the RN-BSN program with an updated curriculum plan. - 5.
 Progression in the nursing program reflects the student's commitment to the profession of nursing and demonstrates professional responsibility.
 You are responsible for understanding these policies as they pertain to your success in the program.
 Students are permitted to repeat only two nursing courses.
 Students are permitted to enroll in any nursing course no more than two times.